cirosantilli/git-tutorial/index.md

     git status
         #new file: a b d/b

 If a pattern starts with a `!`, it unignores files.
-Ignore all files except one:
+Ignore all files except the gitignore itself:

     *
     !.gitignore
-    !.gitkeep

 ##local gitignore